Can You Make Pesto With Carrot Tops?

 Carrot top greens for pesto

-Carrot tops have a flavour that is best described as being like parsley but with a distinct carrot undertone.
-The feathery, fern-like leaves have a slight bitterness and are rich in potassium, calcium, vitamin C, and vitamin K. They’re also known to help with digestion.
+Carrot tops have a flavour best described as being like parsley but with a distinct carrot undertone.
+The feathery, fern-like leaves have a slight bitterness and are rich in potassium, calcium, vitamin C, and vitamin K. They're also known to help digestion.

 Too often discarded without a second thought, we highly recommend keeping your carrot tops, as they make for a cracking pesto.
 Just like wild garlic pesto, you may find that if the leaves are the only green you use, your sauce will taste too strong.
-That's why we recommend introducing some sweet basil and a dash of lemon juice to counterbalance the bitter notes.
+We recommend introducing some sweet basil and a dash of lemon juice to counterbalance the bitter notes.

 Bright green carrot top pesto

-Make sure you're fastidious about washing the leaves to remove any dirt, debris, or pesticide residues, even if you buy them from a supermarket where they will already have been washed.
+Wash the leaves thoroughly to remove dirt, debris, or pesticide residues, even if you buy them from a supermarket, where they will already have been cleaned.
 Ideally, buy organic if your budget allows.

-Carrot top pesto can be used in the same way you use any other pesto and is lovely tossed through pasta, spread onto bruschetta, or incorporated into a vinaigrette.
-However, we think it's at its best when used to dress grilled or roasted root vegetables.
+Carrot top pesto can be used like any other pesto and is lovely tossed through pasta, spread onto bruschetta, or incorporated into a vinaigrette.
+However, we think it's best when dressed with grilled or roasted root vegetables.

 Carrot top pesto recipe for two generous servings.